Dhanush123/stableratioswap-backend/README.md

 # stableratioswap-backend

 ## Installation
 To install it, you need to create an npm project by going to an empty folder, running `npm init`, and following its instructions.
-Once your project is ready, you should run
+Once the project is ready, you should run

 `npm install --save-dev hardhat`

-To create your Hardhat project run `npx hardhat` in your project folder:
+To create a Hardhat project run `npx hardhat` in the project folder:

 `npm install @aave/protocol-v2`